-Students examine Church History including the Creeds, the Reformation, the Bible, the Episcopal Church in America, and Missionaries.
-As the year ends, the focus is on ways people can live out the gospel message in their own lives.
+Students examine church history, including the Creeds, the Reformation, the Bible, the Episcopal Church in America, and Missionaries.
+As the year ends, the focus is on ways that people can live out the gospel message in their own lives.
 Religion classes end the year with a celebration of Pentecost and summer blessings upon each child.

 In general music in Kindergarten through fourth grade, students explore four key areas of development; music performance, music literacy, music appreciation, and classroom and global connections.
 Students perform through singing, dancing, and playing of instruments.
 Students acquire and apply music literacy skills through development of musical vocabulary.
 Students listen and respond to music from a variety of cultural and historical sources.
 Students make connections between music, their world, and the greater global community through their singing, dancing, listening, and playing.
 Students have many opportunities to connect to and demonstrate the Traits of Success particularly Courage, Persistence, Positive Attitude, and Attentiveness as they study and perform music.
 Students in fourth grade sing independently with tonal accuracy and dynamic contrast using multi-part rounds, canons, partner songs, and descants.
 Students demonstrate an understanding of musical genre and historical or cultural period through performance and written response listening.
 Students continue to acquire a wide range of musical vocabulary and use terms appropriately during written or oral response.
 Students participate in coordinated movement activities and sing and play instruments confidently.

 To demonstrate these skills, each student participate in the three performances annually including the Festival of the Arts.
 Students also complete performance-based assessments on or above grade level expectation.
 Students demonstrate connections between music and other subjects through satisfactory completion of research projects, composition, and choreographing.
 Fourth graders play more complex accompaniments using recorders and spend a significant amount of time studying African-American spirituals and gospel songs.